krakensecuritylabs/canisecure/_guides/linkedin.md

 ### Visibility settings

 Your [Visibility settings](https://www.linkedin.com/psettings/data-visibility) have the most impact on your privacy: Here you can change who can see your e-mail address, your employer, and so on.
-We recommend to set most options here to "No", especially if your employer does not allow public disclosure of affiliation.
+We recommend to set most options here to "No".

 ![](/assets/images/linkedin-visibility.png){:width="70%"}